 Episode 17: He’s Able

-Peoples Temple Junior Choir: [choir receives instructions from Don Beck: Are you ready?
+Don Beck addressing the Peoples Temple Junior Choir: Are you ready?
 Now remember, this is going to be a story about the Peoples Temple.
-So what the people see on the film, and you’re doing right now and they’re going to film you, what they’re going to have an impression of the Temple.
-Right now you’re representing all of us, you’re representing Jim, you're representing principle, peace, love, and brotherhood.] [“Welcome!” plays]
+So, what the people see on the film, and you’re doing right now, and they’re going to film you, what they’re going to have an impression of the Temple.
+Right now, you’re representing all of us, you’re representing Jim, you're representing principle, peace, love, and brotherhood.

-The warmth of the bass, those deep analogue tones, the gloriously designed stereo image finally free and in high fidelity.
-Music is an emotional language that can transport the listener to another time or place conveying ideas and feelings words simply cannot.
+The warmth of the bass, those deep analogue tones, the gloriously designed stereo image, finally free and in high fidelity.
+Music is an emotional language that can transport the listener to another time or place, conveying ideas and feelings that words simply cannot.

 “Yes, the world is changing, will you?”

-Maybe more than anything the Temple left behind, He’s Able reflects the way the Peoples Temple saw themselves.
-The altruistic message of equality expressed on the album, the optimism and high energy of the singers juxtaposes what we know will be their eventual fate.
-Yet in that moment in 1973 now etched in vinyl, the Temple's future is not yet set, and the dreamers still believe, and you can hear it.
+Maybe more than anything, the Temple left behind, He’s Able, reflects the way the Peoples Temple saw themselves.
+The altruistic message of equality expressed on the album, the optimism, and high energy of the singers juxtapose with what we know will be their eventual fate.
+Yet in that moment in 1973, now etched in vinyl, the Temple's future is not yet set, and the dreamers still believe, and you can hear it.
 This is the story behind the making of He’s Able.

 [“The Greatest Love of All” organ intro]